marcelklehr/changesets/README.md

 ```
 This way we effectively exclude the given changes from all following changesets.

-# More information
+# Oppositional what?!
-Anyone interested in OT may want to start with [Wikipedia's entry on Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) and a comprehensive [FAQ concerning OT](http://www3.ntu.edu.sg/home/czsun/projects/otfaq), I particularly recommend reading the latter.
+In case the above question just came to your mind, you better start with [Wikipedia's entry on Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) and a comprehensive [FAQ concerning OT](http://www3.ntu.edu.sg/home/czsun/projects/otfaq); I particularly recommend reading the latter.

 # Under the hood